rodrigour/predictive_maintenance/Readme.md

 - Forecast for Window 1 and Window2.
 A Multi-classification algorithm was used to forecast miltiple classes - Window 1 and window 2.
 - Libraries.py: Withing the scripts folder, the libraries.py script contains all the funcitions used to Get data, wrangle data, feature engineering, etc.

-I have added some result from testing the regression algorithm into the a Power BI notebook test a visualization.
+I have added some results from testing the regression algorithm into a Power BI notebook to test an interactive visualization.
+This notebook can be found inthe apps folder.

 -------------------------
 Note: The data set is a public dataset published by Microsoft for their Predictive Maintenance template.
-The algorithms where modeled in Python taken into consideration the R code publicy availble in this template.
+The algorithms were modeled in Python taken into consideration the R code publicy availble in this template.